“Heritage, Hierarchy, & Orthodox Evangelism:

 ✢ We’re working diligently behind the scenes to make this our best conference yet, so make certain to keep an out on this Event Page, our main hub for all forthcoming updates.
 You can also follow us on our social-media accounts, as well as sign up for our newsletter; that way, you won’t miss any important Conference news!

-✢ God willing and the creek don’t rise, we’ll be seeing y’all in Kentucky for some down-home fellowship, bluegrass-inflected and outdoorsy fun, and communal worship the weekend of September 12th!
+✢ God willing and the creek don’t rise, we’ll be seeing y’all in Kentucky for some down-home fellowship and communal worship the weekend of September 12th!

 Follow Us